|Introduction||Defects and Repairs|

 j.
 The local city government may be targeting your business for special restrictions.

 k.
 The zoning may prohibit your type of business.
-When would have learned that?
+[When would you have learned that?!]

 l.
 The locality may have sign ordinances, curfews, or noise restrictions affecting business.

 Obviously, these things could drastically affect your success at the given location.
 The list is by no means exhaustive.
 How would you ever have known of them, until it was too late?
-Your agent knows, or can find out, these things and will tell you about them.
+Your agent knows these things (or can find out) and will tell you about them.
 Your agent is loyal to you.

 If the landlord is aware of the presence of "toxic mold", new Health and Safety Code 26141 requires the landlord to tell prospective tenants about it [as well as existing tenants], and give new tenants a booklet about it [H&S Section 26148] when that booklet gets published by the State.
 It is a factor to consider with tenant improvements and readiness of the unit, particularly in moist areas of the State.
 Toxic mold can cause serious lung infections and is no joke, despite the hoaky name.